Timothy Foote

-Timothy Foote (3 May 1926 - 21 December 2015) was a London-born American editor and writer.
+Timothy Foote (3 May 1926 – 21 December 2015) was an English-born American editor and writer.

 Biography

-He was educated at Friends Seminary in New York, and graduated from Harvard in 1949, Summa Cum Laude and a member of Phi Beta Kappa.
+Born 3 May 1926, in London, he was educated at Friends Seminary in New York, and graduated from Harvard in 1949, Summa Cum Laude and a member of Phi Beta Kappa.
 During World War Two, he interrupted his education to work as a radio operator on an aircraft carrier in the Pacific.